Scaling Agile Marketing With SAFe – Overview

 Since SAFe was designed for a product development context the curriculum and materials for those classes aren’t a great fit for marketers which means using SAFe’s curriculums to train Agile Marketing teams doesn’t work too well at the moment.
 There are too many development-specific terms and examples.
 Until we create either a more neutral version of SAFe or a marketing-focused variant, the best we can do is leverage the practices without relying on the great workshop materials.

 It was also apparent that marketers prefer lighter-weight methodologies/frameworks and mainly didn’t have the patience to learn about SAFe in depth.
 The essential elements were all that could fit their attention span.
 SAFe 4.5’s new essential SAFe configuration is a step in the right direction in this context.

 This combination of incompatibility of the materials and the distaste for formal lengthy training and a large set of practices also meant that when it came to SAFe expertise it was crucial to have people around that don’t just recite SAFe gospel but also have a deep understanding of the principles and are able to adapt SAFe to other contexts without killing its spirit.

 This is guidance that is useful in other contexts as well.
-When applying SAFe outside of its comfort zone you’ll be working in exploration mode trying to identify the right language, process, structure.
+When applying SAFe outside of its comfort zone you’ll be working in exploration mode trying to identify the right language, process, and structure.
 Make sure your SAFe experts/change agents have a deep understanding of the principles and can rely on experience with a variety of contexts both because it will help them provide useful guidance as well as because it will increase the chance your people will listen to them and follow their guidance.